-With her 1984 album A Private Heaven, Easton went for more of a dance vibe and a racier persona, especially with the somewhat scandalous song "Sugar Walls," which was produced by Prince.
-(She and Prince would go on to work together again on his 1987 song "U Got The Look.")
 The Family Resource Center, led by Tipper Gore, targeted "Sugar Walls" for its suggestiveness, but Easton stood up to the criticism.
-It didn't seem to hinder her career, as that same year she was honored as the only artist in history to have Top 5 hits on Billboard's major five charts—pop, R&B, country, adult contemporary and dance.
+It didn't seem to hinder her career, as that same year she was honored as the only artist in history to have top 5 hits on Billboard's five major charts—pop, r&b, country, adult contemporary and dance.

 L.A. and Babyface Collaboration

 Afterward, Easton continued to test her musical boundaries.
 In 1985, she won a Grammy Award for Best Mexican-American Performance for a duet with Luis Miguel.
 By the end of the decade, she released 1989's The Lover in Me, an album with a decidedly urban contemporary sound and production from L.A.
 Reid and Babyface.
 The duo worked on the dance-oriented title track, which was both a pop and r&b success, while Easton again reunited with Prince for the tunes "101" and "Cool Love."
 Two years later Easton released the album The Lover in Me.
 The project didn't fare well commercially, though the title track did reach the top 20.